Keshav-Vyas/Keshav-Vyas/README.md

 ## Lessons Learned

 Have the courage to follow your heart and intuition.
-They somehow know what you truly want to become.
+They somehow know what you truly want to become.<br>
     **- Steve Jobs**